 (B) the registrant has, based on the review described in section 3(b)(10)(A) of this general permit, made an affirmative determination to: (i) comply with the terms and conditions of this general permit; (ii) maintain compliance with all plans and documents prepared pursuant to this general permit including, but not limited to, the Operation and Maintenance Plan, if applicable, and the Spill Prevention and Control Plan, if applicable, and (iii) properly operate and maintain all wastewater collection and treatment systems and monitoring equipment in compliance with the terms and conditions of this general permit to protect the waters of the state from pollution;

 (C) such registrant certifies to the following statement: “I hereby certify that I am making this certification in connection with a registration under the General Permit for Discharges of Miscellaneous Sewer Compatible (MISC) Wastewater from Industrial Users, submitted to the applicable POTW Authority by [INSERT NAME OF REGISTRANT] for an activity located at [INSERT ADDRESS OF PROJECT OR ACTIVITY] and that such activity is eligible for authorization under such permit.
-I certify that the registration filed pursuant to this general permit is on complete and accurate forms as prescribed by the commissioner without alteration of their text.
+I certify that the registration filed pursuant to such general permit is on complete and accurate forms as prescribed by the commissioner without alteration of their text.
 I certify that I have personally examined and am familiar with the information that provides the basis for this certification, including but not limited to all information described in Section 3(b)(10)(A) of such general permit, and I certify, based on reasonable investigation, including my inquiry of those individuals responsible for obtaining such information, that the information upon which this certification is based is true, accurate and complete to the best of my knowledge and belief.
-I further certify that I have made the affirmative determination required in accordance with Section 3(b)(10)(B) of this general permit and that my signing this certification constitutes conclusive evidence of my having made such affirmative determination.
+I further certify that I have made the affirmative determination required in accordance with Section 3(b)(10)(B) of such general permit and that my signing this certification constitutes conclusive evidence of my having made such affirmative determination.

 I certify that our facility does not use products or chemicals that may result in a discharge of mercury.